-The average person will need approximately 70% of the income they’re making before retirement in order to keep up their standard of living once they put the working world aside for good.
-In order to make this happen it’s best to start as early as possible.
-Not only will this allow you to take advantage of compound interest but also will reduce the amount of money that you need to put aside later in order to reach your specific monetary retirement goal.
+I have seen that the average person will need approximately 70% of the income they’re currently making in order to maintain the lifestyle post retirement.
+And to make this happen it’s best to start as early as possible.
+It will allow you to take advantage of compound interest.
+Secondly you can reduce the amount to be set aside to reach that specific retirement goal.

-Below are two examples that clearly show how starting early to save for retirement is a sound and intelligent financial choice.
+Below are two examples that clearly show how saving early for retirement is a sound and intelligent financial choice.

-Assuming that both of them have approximately the same expenses, and receive an annual return of 6%, George will have approximately $253,000 in his retirement savings account by the time he reaches the age of 65 while Mia will only have $132,000, a difference of $123,000 just because she started saving 10 years later than George.
+I am assuming that both of them have approximately the same expenses, and receive an annual return of 6%.
+George will have approximately $253,000 in his retirement savings account by the time he reaches the age of 65.
+Whereas Mia will only have $132,000, a difference of $123,000 just because she started saving 10 years later than George.

-Of course there are other factors that come into play when planning for retirement including inflation, changes in income tax rates and also changes in lifestyle needs.
-A good financial planner will be able to help you figure out how much you need to save in order to maintain your pre-retirement standards but keep in mind that those will probably change.
+Of course there are other factors that come into play when planning for retirement.
+Most important being inflation, then there are changes in lifestyle needs.
+I can assist you to figure out how much you need to save in order to maintain your pre-retirement standards.
+Do keep in mind that this will probably change as time goes.
 In fact, they may change several times during your working life.
-That being said, having a good idea of what you’re going to need (and want) for your retirement years will make it quite a bit easier to determine if what you’re saving now is going to be enough.
+That said, having a good idea of what you’re going to need (and want) post retirement will make it easier to determine if what you’re saving now is going to be enough.

-If Robert decides to wait until he’s 30 to start saving, he’ll need to put aside $2100 every month, or $700 more each month, just because of the difference the delay of five years will cause.
+But if he starts saving at 30, Robert will need to put aside $2100 every month, or $700 more each month, just because of the difference the delay of five years will cause.
 That’s approximately 50% more per month than he will have to save then if he starts at the age of 25.

-For those people who simply can’t save enough to meet their goal because they started too late, the best thing to do is put as much aside as possible every single month, saving whatever you can afford and cutting back as much as possible on expenses.
+I know many who simply can’t save enough to meet their goal because they started too late.
+The best thing to do here is set aside as possible each month, saving whatever you can afford and cutting back as much as possible on expenses.